Thank You... To and From Our Community

 Laughter.
 Breath.
 Song.
 Resilience.
 Creativity.
 My child.
 Peloton.

-I am grateful for arts and entertainment and LGBTQ culture.
+I am grateful for arts and entertainment and LGBTQIA+ culture.

 Community, which allows us to hold each other while social distancing.